Installation on Windows ™¶

 Optionally Compile Individual Services¶

-An example could be the OGR base-vect-ops provider located in the zoo-project\zoo-services\ogr\base-vect-ops
+An example could be the OGR base-vect-ops provider located in the zoo-project\zoo-services\ogr\base-vect-ops directory.

 First edit the makefile.vc located in that directory, and execute: